 - Visiting the home or nursing facility: Besides just ensuring the senior has a good home environment, the geriatric social worker may also visit the senior in their home to check on their health.
 If the senior needs additional services, the geriatric care manager can make recommendations.

-- Handling medical, legal, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
-This is where a geriatric care manager can step in.
-With the approval of at least one adult child, they can consult with financial planners and the family elder law attorney about legal, and financial issues that will inevitably crop up in the life of a senior.
+- Handling medical and legal issues, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
+This is where a GCM can step in.
+With the approval of at least one adult child, they can consult with financial planners and family elder law attorneys about legal, and financial issues that will inevitably crop up in the life of a senior.

 - Ensuring the senior has access to a nutritious diet: What a senior puts into their body matters a lot in providing them the best health.
 Your geriatric social worker can even aide the senior in getting their diet on track.
 When they’re at a better weight, they potentially reduce the risk of having a slip and fall accident.